hayd/pyfaker/README.md

-A libary for generating pseudo-random (but "realistic") data in python, using existing language support of the Ruby faker gem.
+A python libary for generating pseudo-random (but "realistic") data.

-### This is a work in progress.

-There is support for quite a few languages (the same as Ruby's Faker), definitely they need some testing though:
+Works with many languages and locales (the same as Ruby's Faker) so your fake data will be relevant to your location.

 ```
 In [1]: from pyfaker import Fake